MUNMAP(3P) - phpMan

 no effect.

-The implementation shall require that addr be a multiple of the page
+The implementation may require that addr be a multiple of the page size

 If a mapping to be removed was private, any modifications made in this